tholiang/podoscaler/README.md

 7. `kubectl expose deployment/manuscaler --type="NodePort" --port 3001` to open a port
 8. `kubectl port-forward svc/manuscaler 3001` (needed for windows and mac i think)
 9. test `localhost:3001/`
-10. Delete deployment with `kubectl delete deployment manuscaler` (if you're done)
+10. delete deployment with `kubectl delete deployment manuscaler` (if you're done)

 ## horizontially scaling testapp with manuscaler
 make a REST API call to